Veritius/bevy_stardust/docs/udp.md

 ## Negative acknowledgement reliability
 Since the UDP transport layer operates in a receive-send loop, a sliding window solution like [Glenn Fiedler's](https://gafferongames.com/post/reliability_ordering_and_congestion_avoidance_over_udp/) imposes a limit on the amount of reliable packets sent every tick, with larger windows becoming prohibitively expensive.
 Instead, a round-robin negative acknowledgement system is used.

 By attaching only the id of a missed packet to each sent packet, the size of a packet header can be minimised.
 However, negative acknowledgment requires a constant message flow to ensure functionality.
-Since missed IDs are attached to unreliable packets as well, this should f
+The UDP transport layer will automatically send a heartbeat packet ensuring everything is working.

 ## Ordering